tetedacier/node-typeCheck/README.md

 =========

 This module allow you to simply retrieve the type of a given variable.
-It supply an unified utility which does exists in ECMAScript.
+It supply an unified utility which does not exists in ECMAScript.

 Usage
 -----